March 26, 2012 (links and photos updated December 30, 2018)

 RICHMOND HEIGHTS — The United State Supreme Court heard the opening round of oral arguments today on, inter alia, the constitutionality of the individual mandate contained in the Patient Protection and Affordable Care Act, which is now better known as “Obamacare.”
-The family of Ms. Anna Brown can now only wonder if the health law would have saved their love one.
+The family of Ms. Anna Brown can now only wonder if the health law would have saved their loved one.

 Ms. Brown was given ultrasounds on both legs, which did not find any blood clots or other abnormalities, according to State inspectors who examined her medical records.
 The hospital gave Ms. Brown the number to several homeless shelters and sent her on her way.
 But Ms. Brown returned eight hours later, now complaining of leg and abdominal pain.
 Hospital staff refused to treat her, giving her discharge papers which she refused to sign.
 Richmond Heights Police, who were already at the scene, wheeled Ms. Brown out of the hospital, as she yelled “my legs don’t work!”
 At the request of the hospital, police arrested Ms. Brown and charged her with trespassing.

 When they arrived at the jail, Ms. Brown told the police she could not put pressure on her legs, so they dragged her out of the car by her arms.
 Police listed “possible drug use” as their reason for Ms. Brown’s behavior, since hospital staff told them she was “fit for confinement.”
-Though the woman moaned in pain and begged for help, police dragged her into a jail cell and laid her on the concrete floor, even though a cot was right next to her.
+Though the woman moaned in pain and begged for help, police dragged her into a jail cell and laid her on the concrete floor, despite a cot being next to her.
 Ms. Brown stopped moving and breathing fifteen minutes later.
 Paramedics tried to revive her without success, so they rushed her back to St. Mary’s, where she died within an hour.
 The autopsy revealed she died from blood clots in her legs that ultimately lodged in her lungs.

 Ms. Dorothy Davis, Ms. Brown’s mother, blamed herself for not being there for her daughter, but also questioned the entire incident.
 The State of Missouri, when they took Ms. Brown’s kids after she lost her home and job, forced Ms. Davis to choose between taking in her daughter or her grandchildren…a decision nobody should ever have to make.
 Ms. Davis wondered why her daughter was not treated properly and if police did something further to her daughter which caused her death.